wellsaid-labs/tts-evaluation/ops/tls/README.md

    kubectl logs -n cert-manager $CERT_MANAGER_POD -f
    ```

-   Once the Issuer is in an `ACMEAccountRegistered` state, the cluster should be
+   Once `Status.Conditions.Reason` reads `ACMEAccountRegistered` for the
-   ready to issue a certificate for us.
-The `cert-manager` service will listen
+   `ClusterIssuer`, the cluster should be ready to issue a certificate for us.
-   for resources with specific annotations and respond accordingly
+   The `cert-manager` service will listen for resources with specific
+   annotations and respond accordingly

    - `kubernetes.io/tls-acme: "true"`: tells cert-manager to provision a cert
      for the host(s) defined in this Ingress resource.
 The host(s) are defined